 Most investors went into total panic mode.

-But as I’ve told you all day today… the system I use is designed specifically to make money no matter whether stocks go up or down.
+But as I’ve told you all day today… the system I use is specifically designed to help me make money no matter whether stocks go up or down.

-The more the market moves… in any direction… the more money we make.
+The more the market moves… in either direction… the more money we make.

 That makes market crashes some of the BEST times for us.

-And the Corona Crash was an absolute blockbuster month.
+And the COVID Crash produced an absolute blockbuster month.

-We made 73 trade recommendations from February 23 to March 31.
+We made 66 trade recommendations that were opened and closed between February 24 and March 23, 2022.

-71 were winners for a 97% win rate.
+64 were winners.
+That’s a 97% win rate.

-For example, I made a recommendationation on Clorox to all my followers.
+For example, I recommended Clorox to all of my followers.

-We had a guyJames who made $11,000 when his play jumped from $3.40 to $5.60 in about one day.
+We had a guy named James who made $11,000 when his play jumped from $3.40 to $5.60 in about one day.

-Earle posted that he “closed out CCL, DXD, GLD, NCLH, and RCL at the market open all with gains over 50%, and one of them at 100%.

-Right now just have the BG trade open and sitting on a pile of cash,” he said.
+One of the amazing things was that our traders were learning so much that many of them were getting even bigger returns than our official closeouts!

+A member named Brian posted on March 13, in the middle of a total market meltdown, “I had the best week ever trading with you all!”

-Another trader Adrien was blown away.
+Another trader, Adrien, was blown away.

+He wrote...

-He wrote that “hadh it not been for this room, I would be in the state of panic and heart attack.
-I'm relaxed and enjoying this ride with its up and downs.”
+“Had it not been for this room, I would be in the state of panic and heart attack.
+I’m relaxed and enjoying this ride with its up and downs.”

-I had another play on Teladoc that led to a 340% gain for my student Jim on March 5.
-He made $4,019 on one trade, his best day ever… in the middle of a total market meltdown!
+I recommended a play on Teladoc that led to a 340% gain for my student Jim on March 5.
+He made $4,019 on one trade, his best same-day gain ever… in the middle of a total market meltdown!

 And I want to share this comment from Rick on March 27.

-“The War Room has helped me really improve my financial well being.
-This past week has been particularly amazing because in this crazy, unpredictable, and baffling market you have made real money for me.
+“The War Room has helped me really improve my financial well-being.
+This past week has been particularly amazing because in this crazy, unpredictable and baffling market, you have made real money for me.
 I would never have been able to do that for myself.”

-I’ll leave you with one final story from the Corona Crash.
+I’ll leave you with one final story from the COVID Crash.

-This is from George, who I mentioned earlier.
+This one is about George, who I mentioned earlier.

-He started with a good size account, $160,000.
+He started with a good-sized account, $160,000.

-But the trading we completed during the Corona Crash was so strong, he was able to grow it to $2.3 million by the end.
+But the trades he completed during the COVID Crash – many of which he found himself using our techniques – were so strong that he was able to grow his account to a peak of $2.3 million by the end.That’s the power of this type of trading.

-He went from lower middle class with $160 grand… to a multi-millionaire in just months.

-That’s the power of this type of trading.

-So listen guys… I want you to sit back and think about some of those mental blocks I talked about earlier.
+So listen, guys… I want you to sit back and think about some of those mental blocks I talked about earlier.

-The idea that you can’t beat Wall Street or that you deserve returns like 8% per year is just outright wrong.
+The idea that you can’t beat Wall Street... that you deserve returns of only 8% per year... is just outright wrong.

 It’s holding you back.